 “This is probably better suited to older kids – not as kid-friendly, and less available on free version” – Jennifer

-May also like 10 Handiest Apps for Stop Motion Animation
+You Might Also Enjoy 10 Handiest Apps for Stop Motion Animation

 #6.
 Import Pictures (if not using App)